dxrcy/mousr/README.md

 ### Changing controls

-To change hotkeys or settings, make sure Mousr is deactivated or not running, and edit `config.ini` in the app directory.
+To change hotkeys or settings, **make sure Mousr not running**, and edit `config.ini` in the app directory, then restart Mousr.

 # Contributing